 Item Yes No Comm ents 1.
-Tenure licensee has ensured that the contractor is qualified to be a Prime Contractor.
-Tenure licensee has ensured that the prime Contractor is SAFE Certified.
-2. A written agreement is in place designating the Prime Contractor for the Defined Workplace.
+Tenure licensee has ensured that the contra Contractor.
+Tenure licensee has ensured that the prime · 2.
+A written agreement is in place designating Workplace.
 3. Activities that will create a hazard for another person in the Defined Workplace have been communicated to all workers that could be affected by that activity.
 4. Activities or circumstances that could potentially cause a significant risk or injury to a person at the Defined Workplace have been identified prior to work commencing at the site.
-5. Notice of project with Prime Contractor identified has been sent to WorkSafeBC prior to activities occurring and a copy is on site 6.
-Initial safety meeting held with all persons (including sub-contractors) at the Defined Workplace to review potential hazards prior to activities occurring.
-7. All new persons / contractors / sub-contractors arriving at the worksite receive a safety orientation from the Prime Contractor prior to commencing work activities 8.
-All employers, contractors / sub-contractors, at the Defined Workplace have provided the Prime Contractor with a list of their designated supervisors.
-9. Activities of all persons including contractors / sub-contractors at the Defined Workplace are coordinated by the Prime Contractor to ensure the Health and Safety of all workers is maintained.
-10. 11.
-Activities at the Defined Workplace have been assessed by the Prime Contractor to ensure there are adequate first aid equipment, supplies, first aid attendants and transportation available.
+5. Notice of project with Prime Contractor idea prior to activities occurring and a copy is on 6.
+Initial safety meeting held with all persons (Defined Workplace to review potential haza 7.
+All new persons / contractors / sub-contract safety orientation from the Prime Contractor 8.
+All employers, contractors / sub-contractors provided the Prime Contractor with a list of - 9.
+Activities of all persons including contractors Workplace are coordinated by the Prime C Safety of all workers is maintained.
+10. Safe access to the Defined Work Area is sec ured.
+11. Activities at the Defined Workplace have been assessed by the Prime Contractor to ensure there are adequate first aid equipment, supplies, first aid attendants and transportation available.
 12. 13.
-14. .
-All persons / contractors / sub-contractors at the Defined Workplace are included in the Prime Contractors OHS program and safety meetings.
+OHS site safety plan is in place and available to all persons / contractors and sub- contractors at the worksite.
+14. All persons / contractors / sub-contractors at the Defined Workplace are included in the Prime Contractors OHS program and safety meetings.
 15. Safety incidents are reported to the Tenure licensee and investigated by the Prime Contractor 16.
-Unsafe conditions / hazards are reported and remedied without delay by the Prime Contractor 17.
-All persons / contractors / sub-contractors at the Defined Workplace must be aware of the emergency procedures, and contacts.
-18. Working alone and man checks are documented by the Prime Contractor Identified Safety Issue Required Corrective Action ole By When Date Done \perp Prime C Contractor Representative Name:Signature: Tenure # Licensee Name: Signature:
+Unsafe conditions / hazards are reported an the Prime Contractor d remedied without delay by 17.
+All persons / contractors / sub-contractors a aware of the emergency procedures, and co • 18.
+Working alone and man checks are docume nted by the Prime Contractor Identified Safety Issue Required Corrective Action Person sponsible By When Date Done Prime (Contractor Representative Name: Signature: Tenure # Licensee Name: Signature: